awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 ## Create a KMS key in a custom key store \(console\)<a name="create-cmk-keystore-console"></a>

-Use the following procedure to create an AWS KMS key in a custom key store\.
+Use the following procedure to create a symmetric encryption KMS key in a custom key store\.

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.